-A young woman named Noah lives alone in New York.
-She is a disturbed flower child, who retreats into her past, yearning for lost innocence.
-She recalls her childhood, searching for a "safe place."
-As a child she met a magician in Central Park who presented her with magical objects: a levitating silver ball, a star ring, and a Noah's ark.
-She is romantically involved with two totally different men.
-Fred is practical but dull.
-Mitch is dynamic and sexy, her ideal fantasy partner.
-Neither man is able to totally fulfill her needs.
-Written by
+A disturbed young woman - a former for child of the 60's, named Noah lives alone in New York, where she's retreated into her past, yearning for lost innocence., searching for a "safe place."
+As a child, she met a magician in Central Park who gave her magical objects.
+She's romantically involved with 2 different men; Fred's practical but dull, and Mitch is dynamic sexy - her ideal fantasy partner, but neither man's able to totally fulfill her needs.

 Did You Know?